 Challenge number Detail of challenge 1 Assessments, observations and discussions indicate an increasing percentage of pupils from disadvantaged backgrounds are starting school with communication and language difficulties which is impacting on their social and emotional needs as well as the acquisition of early literacy skills.
-2 Assessments, observations and discussions indicate social and emotional difficulties are more evident amongst pupils from disadvantaged backgrounds and their families.
-3. Assessments, observations and discussions indicate that children from disadvantaged backgrounds are less fluent in their reading and the gap between those who read widely and those who don't is now increasingly wide.
-4 Assessments indicate that in some classes there are gaps in learning and stalled sequencing of journeys in mathematics between disadvantaged pupils and their peers.
-5 Assessments and discussions indicate that in some year groups the attainment gap between pupil premium pupils and their peers is lower in writing.
+2. Assessments, observations and discussions indicate that children from disadvantaged backgrounds have greater difficulties with phonics and acquiring early reading skills than their peers.
+This negatively impacts on their development as readers.
+3. Assessments, observations and discussions indicate that maths attainment among a proportion of disadvantaged pupils is below that of their peers.
+4. Assessments and discussions indicate that in some year groups the attainment gap between pupil premium pupils and their peers is lower in writing.
 Children across the school have lost essential writing skills including spellings and spelling patterns,leading to a lack of stamina and fluency in writing.
+5. Observations and discussions indicate that social and emotional difficulties are more prevalent amongst disadvantaged pupils and their families.
+6. Individuals who have poor attendance or persistent absence are proportionately higher for disadvantaged pupils.